AlbaXIII/sinking-ships/README.md

 ## **Credits**

-- As always many thanks to my mentor Dick Vlandaaren for the patience, and words of wisdom.
+- As always many thanks to my mentor Dick Vlaanderen for the patience, and words of wisdom.
 This project was very difficult for me, but the advice was always excellent, if not my ability to follow through on it.
 - Inspiration taken from Sinking Ships in the [Legend of Zelda : The Wind Waker](https://www.zeldadungeon.net/wiki/Sinking_Ships).
 - Research and structural inspiration from similar projects from [Stack Overflow](https://stackoverflow.com/questions/77575338/battleship-project-with-python) and [Code Academy](https://discuss.codecademy.com/t/excellent-battleship-game-written-in-python/430605)